dustinpfister/blog_posts/_posts/threejs-normal-material.md

 ### Read more about Buffer Geometry, and Buffer Attributes in general

 There is also a wide range of additional prototype methods and properties of a [buffer geometry instance](/2021/04/22/threejs-buffer-geometry/) that are also worth looking into more at some point sooner or later.
-Attributes to very much play a major part, and spekaing of that there is knowing a thing or two about the [buffer attribute class](/2023/06/22/threejs-buffer-attribute/).
+Attributes bo very much play a major part, and spekaing of that there is knowing a thing or two about the [buffer attribute class](/2023/06/22/threejs-buffer-attribute/) and with that the normal attribute of geometry that is needed to make use of the normal material.
 However there are a whole lot of buffer geometry class features to be aware of also that have to do with rotation, translation, cloning and so forth.

+### Buffer Geometry tangent attributes and normal maps

+There is also the [normal map option](/2021/06/24/threejs-normal-map/) of the mesh normal material and with that also [tangent attributes of buffer geometry](/2023/08/17/threejs-buffer-geometry-attributes-tangent/) objects.
+These will often need to be used when working with an indexed geometry.

 ### Computing the vertex normals attribute